ulflor/wavepacket/README.rst

 Description
 -----------

-Wavepacket is a Python package to numerically solve Schrödinger and Liouville-von-Neumann equations for distinguishable particles.
+Wavepacket is a Python package to define and simulate small quantum systems.
+Or, more technically, it allows you to numerically solve Schrödinger and Liouville-von-Neumann equations for distinguishable particles.

 There are many different quantum systems and consequently approaches to solve them.
 Here we focus on a particular niche: